vladosik0/CorporativeChat/README.md

 # CorporativeChatServer
-Server that saves sent messages in MongoDB and supports WebSocket protocol.
+Server created with ktor that saves sent messages in MongoDB and supports WebSocket protocol.